mubes/garonne/README.md

 Its designed to be cheap to build, modify and crash....but to be a reasonably powerful and extensible platform at the same time.

-In the current implementation, for ease of access, the High Level Board minially a Raspberry Pi and the Low Level Board is a NXP LPCXpresso LPC4367 204MHz CORTEX-M4 + 2x CORTEX M0 which provides a significant amount of real time computing power.
-The HLB runs Linux, programmed in Python, and the LLB is based on FreeRTOS and is programmed in C. The Commander (that animates the system and provides objectives to be reached) can run on pretty much anything, but the simple code provided will work perfectly well on a second RaspberryPi.
+In the current implementation, for ease of access, the High Level Board is minimally a Raspberry Pi and the Low Level Board is a NXP LPCXpresso LPC4367 204MHz CORTEX-M4 + 2x CORTEX M0 which provides a significant amount of real time computing power.
+The HLB runs Linux, programmed in Python, and the LLB is based on FreeRTOS and is programmed in C. The Commander (that animates the system and provides objectives to be reached) can run on pretty much anything, but the simple code provided will work perfectly well on a second RaspberryPi....you can even use Force Feedback wheels etc. for 'driving' the vehicle remotely.

 The project was orignally created by Technolution BV.
 It was first demonstrated at the ITS World Congress in Bordeaux in 2016 (Hence, the codename 'Garonne', the river that